 6.49 Payments for heat pump installations are not affected by the electricity meter readings submitted for seasonal performance factor calculations or by the meter readings submitted for measuring the heat drawn from the ground loop for simultaneous heating and cooling heat pumps.
 However, these readings should still be submitted along with other periodic data.
 This also applies to metered heat pumps in shared ground loop systems.
-However, deemed heat pumps in shared ground loop systems do not need to submit electrical meter readings.
+However, deemed heat pumps in shared ground loop systems.
+However, deemed heat pumps in shared ground loop systems.